Why the pseudo label based semi-supervised learning algorithm is effective?: Introduction

 \section{Introduction}

-Neural networks often require a large amount of labeled data to train, but in practice labeled data is usually very time-consuming and labor-intensive to obtain.
+Neural networks often require a large amount of labeled data to train.
+Labeled data is usually very time-consuming and labor-intensive to obtain.
 However, unlabeled data is often less expensive to obtain.
 Therefore, semi-supervised learning has become popular in the field of deep learning.
-The key to the success of semi-supervised learning is to effectively use unlabeled data to help us obtain better models. \citep{kingma2014semi}, \citep{laine2016temporal}, \citep{sohn2020fixmatch}, \citep{xie2020self}, \citep{shu2018dirt}, \citep{zhang2019bridging} and \citep{laine2016temporal} have put a lot of effort into using unlabeled data.
+The key to the success of semi-supervised learning is to effectively use unlabeled data to obtain better models. \citep{kingma2014semi}, \citep{laine2016temporal}, \citep{sohn2020fixmatch}, \citep{xie2020self}, \citep{shu2018dirt}, \citep{zhang2019bridging} and \citep{laine2016temporal} have put a lot of effort into using unlabeled data.